Fees and key information

 Our social work courses are also ranked eighth in the UK for course satisfaction according to the Guardian University Guide 2023.

 Social work is a profession that has its history rooted in the principles of equality and social justice.
-This social work course is informed by research, evidence, current police and practice.
+This social work course is informed by research, evidence, current policy and practice.
 You’ll learn in a structured and dynamic environment with considerable interaction with experienced academic staff, social care service users, as well as key partners and practitioners.
 Your learning will be enriched by fellow students from within health and social care sector who’ll share their experience, cultivating collaborative practice for providing service user-centred health and social care.

 Our Social Work BSc (Hons) is a professionally accredited course that is designed to provide the knowledge, skills and values required to begin a career as a social worker.
 Successful completion of the course will enable you to register with Social Work England.
 It’s been designed specifically to give you the capabilities and skills needed to qualify and practise as a social worker.